Thomaz-Peres/Study-Notes/CS50/README.md

 You can ask malloc for however much memory you want in advance.
 It will return to you the address of the first byte of memory, that it found free for you `unlike a string, it is not NUL termianted`

-##### OBS: Malloc is just going to give you some memory and it's up to you to manage it.
+        OBS1: Malloc is just going to give you some memory and it's up to you to manage it.

+        OBS2: Malloc can return null if the computer is out of memory.

 2. Free does the opposite.